moritztim/Gulf-of-Mexico-interpreter/README.md

-# DreamBerd Interpreter
+# Gulf of Mexico Interpreter

 This is the interpreter for the perfect programming language.
 It is made in Python, for the sole reason that the interpreter can itself be interpreted.
-Future plans include creating a DreamBerd interpreter in DreamBerd, so that the DreamBerd Interpreter can be passed into the DreamBerd Interpreter Interpreter, which is then interpreted by the DreamBerd Interpreter Interpreter Interpreter (a.k.a.
+Future plans include creating a Gulf of Mexico interpreter in Gulf of Mexico, so that the Gulf of Mexico Interpreter can be passed into the Gulf of Mexico Interpreter Interpreter, which is then interpreted by the Gulf of Mexico Interpreter Interpreter Interpreter (a.k.a.
 Python).
 This may or may not be created due to difficulty moving everything over and whatnot.
 I'll try though.

 This is incredibly slow.
-My implementation of DreamBerd is suboptimal, which itself runs on a subperformant language (Python), which runs on a pretty fast language (C).
-However, speed was never a focus in creating my interpreter for DreamBerd and shouldn't be - it's not a language meant for day-to-day use - it's a work of art.
+My implementation of Gulf of Mexico is suboptimal, which itself runs on a subperformant language (Python), which runs on a pretty fast language (C).
+However, speed was never a focus in creating my interpreter for Gulf of Mexico and shouldn't be - it's not a language meant for day-to-day use - it's a work of art.

 ## Installation

-You can install DreamBerd from PyPi, by doing any the following:
+You can install Gulf of Mexico from PyPi, by doing any the following:

 ```
-$ pip install dreamberd
+$ pip install Gulf of Mexico
-$ pip install "dreamberd[input, globals]"
+$ pip install "Gulf of Mexico[input, globals]"
-$ pip install "dreamberd[input]"
+$ pip install "Gulf of Mexico[input]"
-$ pip install "dreamberd[globals]"
+$ pip install "Gulf of Mexico[globals]"
 ```

-Each of these commands installs DreamBerd with the respective dependencies. `input` installs the `pynput` package and allows the use of `after` statements and event watchers. `globals` installs `PyGithub` and allows you to declare `const const const` variables that are publically stored using GitHub.
+Each of these commands installs Gulf of Mexico with the respective dependencies. `input` installs the `pynput` package and allows the use of `after` statements and event watchers. `globals` installs `PyGithub` and allows you to declare `const const const` variables that are publically stored using GitHub.
 Note: to use the latter, you must enter a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) in the `GITHUB_ACCESS_TOKEN` environment variable.

 ## Usage

-Now that you have installed DreamBerd, you can run the REPL using the `$ dreamberd` command, or you can run a file using `$ dreamberd FILE`.
+Now that you have installed Gulf of Mexico, you can run the REPL using the `$ Gulf of Mexico` command, or you can run a file using `$ Gulf of Mexico FILE`.
 Usage instructions here:

 ```
-usage: dreamberd [-h] [-s] [file]
+usage: Gulf of Mexico [-h] [-s] [file]

 positional arguments:
-  file                  the file containing your DreamBerd code
+  file                  the file containing your Gulf of Mexico code

 options:
   -h, --help            show this help message and exit
   -s, --show-traceback  show the full Python trackback upon errors
 ```

 ## TODO

 - Add another expression type which is just the dot operator, used for indexing and accessing names
 - Better debugging (pretty limited for the time being)